By Chad Spitler, Founder and CEO, September 2025

-The California Air Resource Board ("CARB") released a "Frequently Asked Questions" document on July 9, 2025, to guide companies on the upcoming regulatory process for climate-related disclosure requirements.
-The guidance is meant to help companies prepare for initial reporting and understand the evolving regulatory framework.
+The California Air Resources Board ("CARB") continues to host workshops and release information documents, to guide companies on the upcoming regulatory process for the state's climate-related disclosure requirements.
+The guidance is meant to help companies prepare for initial reporting under SB 253 and SB 261 and to understand the evolving regulatory framework.

-To help companies better understand the agency's updated guidance, we have pulled forward some key themes.
+To help companies with the agency's updated guidances, we have pulled forward some key themes and continue to update this page based upon new resources.

-A) CARB is developing regulations to define "doing business in California" based on the Franchise Tax Board definition.
+A) CARB is developing regulations to define "doing business in California" based on the California Corporations Code definition.

 The two California climate disclosure laws apply to different revenue thresholds: